penelopelind/penelopelind.github.io/_pages/cv.md

 * **Graduate**:
   * Graduate Diploma in Education (Senior Years) with Distinction (Science Education - Biology Extension), Queensland University of Technology, Australia.
-  * Ph.D in Biological Sciences, University of Waikato, New Zealand.
+  * Ph.D. in Biological Sciences, University of Waikato, New Zealand.
 Dissertation Title: '<em>Comparative Characterization of Esterases and Lipases for Biosensors</em>.

 * **Undergraduate**:
   * First Class Bachelor of Science with Honors in Biochemistry, Victoria University of Wellington, New Zealand